Supercell reveals year-on-year declines in revenue and EBITDA but promises "big and bold changes"

 Paananen took to the stage and outlined the changes he needed to make to "make Supercell better as a games company."

-“Our dream is too create great games that as many people as possible play for years and that are remembered forever," he explained.
+“Our dream is to create great games that as many people as possible play for years and that are remembered forever," he explained.

 "We’re heavily inspired by companies like Nintendo.
 If you look at Supercell from that perspective there’s still a long way for us to go - we’re only 13 years old.
 That’s why we need to make these changes - to give us a better shot of making that ambitious dream."